DigiFenix777/RiskQuant/SECURITY.md

 # Security Policy

 This is an educational portfolio project.
-No security patches are accepted.
+Security patches are not accepted.

-If you discover an issue, please open an Issue with a minimal, non-sensitive description.
+If you discover a security issue, please open a GitHub Issue with a minimal, non-sensitive description.
+Do not include secrets, credentials, personal data, or exploit code.